-Course Code PGE.FINM1.ISCOR.0712
+Course Code PGE.FINM1.ISELE.0720

-ECTS Credits 2
+ECTS Credits 1

 Course Leader ANDRE Paul

-Synchronous 15
+Synchronous 0

-Discipline Management des Opérations
+Discipline Autre

 Program M1 ABM France

-Prerequisites None
+Prerequisites none

-Course Description Al is one of the major challenge and a deep revolution in the conduct of

-business for the coming years.

-The class aims to make the knowledge of Artificial Intelligence and its

-components such as Statistical Learning, Machine Learning, and Deep

-Learning accessible to students who aspire to become competent Decision

-Makers.
+Course Description Excel is something you can't do without!

+This course will introduce all the things the students must know in order to

+honestly pretend to be mastering Excel.
+The course will be splited in two

+parts a first one online (12 hours) and applications done in the classroom

+with a teacher who's an expert of Excel.

 Course Open to Belo /Fall;#Lille /Fall;#Paris /Fall;#Raleigh /Fall;#Sophia /Fall;#Suzhou /Fall

 Exchange

 Semester fall

-Campus Autre / Other, Belo Horizonte, Lille, Paris, Raleigh, Sophia, Suzhou
+Campus Belo Horizonte, Lille, Paris, Raleigh, Sophia, Stellenbosch-Le Cap, Suzhou

 Evaluation